intercom/intercom-go/README.md

 }
 ```

-It'll probably need to hold `appId`, `apiKey` and `baseURI` values.
+It'll probably need to work with `appId`, `apiKey` and `baseURI` values.
 See the provided client for an example.
 Then create an Intercom Client and inject the HTTPClient:

 ```go
 ic := intercom.Client{}